Arthi-chaud/Arthi-chaud/README.md

 ## Let me introduce myself :star:

-- :books: 5th year student in Programming and Computer Science
+- :books: EPITECH Graduate and PhD Student
 - :fr: From France (*oui, oui baguette*)
 - :teacher: Passionate about teaching and active pedagogy
 - :headphones: Music Addict, I'm more productive with some electro, 90's sound on!